 Important Notice Regarding COVID-19 (Coronavirus) Impact

-The Treasurer's Office has reopened to the public for the January billing period - but visitors to the Government Center must enter the front of the building (Jackson Street entrance), wear face covering, undergo a temperature scan, and maintain proper social distancing.
+The Treasurer's Office has reopened to the public - but visitors to the Government Center must enter the front of the building (Jackson Street entrance), wear face covering, undergo a temperature scan, and maintain proper social distancing.

 However, the Treasurer's Office still encourages people to help protect themselves and the community by considering our "no contact" payment options: